woossi0/suite/docs/usermanual/source/installation/ubuntu/install.rst

 Installation
 ------------

+This installation will add the OpenGeo Suite package repository and then install the appropriate packages.
+See the :ref:`Packages <installation.ubuntu.packages>` section for details about the possible packages to install.

+.. warning:: Mixing repositories is not recommended.
+If you already have a repository that contains some of the components of OpenGeo Suite (such as PostgreSQL) please remove them before installing OpenGeo Suite.

-.. note:: The commands in this section require root privileges.
+The commands in this section require root privileges.

 #.
 Change to the ``root`` user: